 And here are a couple of the other activities that are included about the three types of rocks:

 These kinds of kits are probably meant for younger kits, but my girls were pretty excited when I pulled this National Geographic Gemstone Kit (affiliate link) out for them!
+It’s one where you dig through the plaster to reveal different types of gems.
 I thought my 12 year old would enjoy it, but my 15 year old was really happy too!
 Maybe because it’s such a break from her heavy academic load!
-They’ll be working on this (and watching a movie) while I’m out one day this week.
-This has pretty good ratings on Amazon if you want to check it out. 🙂 It’s one of those plaster excavating kits, so it’ll make mess, so be sure to put down newspapers!
+They worked on this (and watched a movie for history) while was out one day.
+This kit has pretty good ratings on Amazon if you want to check it out. 🙂 It’s one of those plaster excavating kits, so it’ll make mess, so be sure to put down newspapers!

 P.S.
-This does not relate to the packet that much, but it was a fun change of pace on a day when I won’t be home!
+This does not relate to the packet that much, but it was a fun change of pace on a day when I wasn’t home!
 (Sub plans, right?!!)
-The gems are polished (rather than raw, like the Toysmith Minerals Kit I mentioned above above).
+The gems are polished (rather than raw, like the Toysmith Minerals Kit I mentioned above above), but my girls were really happy with the samples they uncovered.
+Anyway, the National Geographics Mega Gemstone Dig Kit was a fun change of pace and a hit in our household!

 That’s about it.
 Be sure to reach out and email me if you have any questions!
 Remember you can find out more about the various Earth Science units we have and the Earth Science Bundle options here: Earth Science Page